Employee Lifecycle - Satisfied employees throughout the entire employee lifecycle

 What is the Employee Lifecycle

-The employee lifecycle is a model from the HR sector.
-The employee lifecycle maps the entire journey of an employee through the company.
+The Employee Lifecycle is a model from the HR area.
+The Employee Lifecycle maps the entire journey of an employee through the company.
 This journey is divided into individual phases.

-The phases follow one another and each entail different expectations, challenges and tasks for both the employer and the employee.
-The phases follow one another and form a circle, which is why they are referred to as the employee cycle.
+The phases follow each other and each brings different expectations, challenges and tasks, both for the employer and the employee.
+The phases follow each other and form a circle, which is why it is referred to as the employee lifecycle.

 Today's working world is characterized by an increasing shortage of skilled workers.
-HR departments are faced with the twin challenges of preventing employees from leaving and attracting the best talent.
+Human resources departments face the two challenges of preventing employee attrition and attracting the best talent.

-Employee lifecycle management focuses on the needs of employees at all times.
-It is therefore a suitable method for achieving both goals in a natural way.
-By increasing employee satisfaction, staff turnover in the company is reduced.
+Employee Lifecycle Management focuses on the needs of employees at all times.
+It is therefore a suitable method to achieve both goals in a natural way.
+By increasing employee satisfaction, fluctuation in the company is reduced.
 At the same time, higher employee satisfaction strengthens employer branding and leads to advantages in attracting new employees.

 Ultimately, employee lifecycle management has direct benefits for the company.
 Satisfied, healthy employees are ultimately more productive and are characterized by a higher level of commitment.
 By reducing churn, recruitment costs are lowered as positions do not need to be filled as frequently.